msorens/images-from-the-aether/README.md

 But the way I am using images in the app makes this issue moot.
 TODO

-## Further Points on Maintainable Design
+## Further Points On Maintainable Design

 ### Clean Unit Tests